Monkeypox vaccines in Pennsylvania - NewsBreak

 Philadelphia will get 2,600 doses of the vaccine, and the rest of Pennsylvania will receive 3,200 doses.

-Unlike COVID-19, monkeypox is not spread through the air, rather through prolonged skin-to-skin contact, which makes it much harder to transmit from person to person.Do you need a mask to protect you from monkeypox?
-Copyright 2022 Nexstar Media Inc. All rights reserved.
+Unlike COVID-19, monkeypox is not spread through the air, rather through prolonged skin-to-skin contact, which makes it much harder to transmit from person to person.Possible presence of invasive silver carp detected in Presque Isle Bay Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0